It is estimated that in the latitudes of France, around 45 °, the energy potentially usable from the sun is 1500kwh / m² per year.

 - amorphous silicon: "spread" panels are made of amorphous silicon with high energizing power and presented in flexible strips allowing a perfect architectural integration.

-The five largest companies manufacturing photovoltaic cells share 60% of the world market.
-They include Japanese companies Sharp and Kyocera, US companies BP Solar and Astropower, and Germany's RWE Schott Solar.
-Japan produces nearly half of the world's photovoltaic cells.
+The five largest firms manufacturing photovoltaic cells share 60% of the world market.
+These are the Japanese companies Sharp and Kyocera, the American companies BP Solar and Astropower, and the German RWE Schott Solar.
+Japan produces almost half of the world's photovoltaic cells.

 Applications of solar electric energy